redhat-appstudio/infra-deployments/README.md

 * Setup the Argo CD `Application`/`ApplicationSet` Custom Resources (CRs) for each component.

 #### Modes:
 * `upstream` (default) mode will expect access to both CPS instances `kcp-stable` and `kcp-unstable` - each of them should be represented by a kubeconfig context having the same name as the CPS instance.
 * `dev` mode will use one kcp instance as the deployment target - it can be any instance (either CPS or local kcp).
 The current kubeconfig context should point to it.
-* `preview` mode will enable preview mode used for development and testing on non-production clusters using the same deployment target as `dev` mode.
+* `preview-[ckcp,cps]` mode will enable preview mode used for development and testing on non-production clusters using the same deployment target as `dev` mode.
 See [Preview mode for your clusters](#preview-mode-for-your-clusters).

 #### Workspaces:
 If `-rw | --root-workspace` parameter is not specified, then by default, all workspaces are automatically created under the `root` workspace.
 There are two workspaces created per kcp instance:
 * `redhat-appstudio-internal-compute` - This is the workspace where the SyncTarget for the OpenShift workload cluster is configured.
 If the root workspace is different from `root`, then the name of the workspace is set to `compute` to work around [this issue](https://github.com/kcp-dev/kcp/issues/1843).
 (The name of the workspace can be overridden by setting the `COMPUTE_WORKSPACE` variable)
 * `redhat-appstudio` - In this workspace ArgoCD deploys all kcp-related manifests from the infra-deployments repository.
 It's the place where all AppStudio components run.
-(The name of the workspace can be overridden by setting the `APPSTUDIO_WORSKPACE` variable)
+(The name of the workspace can be overridden by setting the `APPSTUDIO_WORKSPACE` variable)

 #### Configure kcp for upstream mode:
 If you decide to run the upstream mode, then the `bootstrap.sh` script tries to configure two instances of kcp: `kcp-stable` and `kcp-unstable`.
 However, `kcp-stable` instance may require different version of kubectl kcp plugin than the `kcp-unstable` one.
 This makes running the bootstrap script impossible for the upstream mode, because you cannot use two versions of the plugin at the same time.

 To work around the issue, you can skip the configuration of the kcp part by using `-sk | --skip-kcp parameter <true/false>`:
 ```bash
 ./hack/bootstrap.sh -sk true ...
 ```